 The Perry side of my family, originally from Missouri, was also very politically active as elected officials in the 1940's and 1950's, having never lost an election.
 Some were elected as Democrats and some were elected as Republicans.

 City of Waukesha Alderman, District 12

 In 2012, just after my son Jackson was born, I was looking for ways to get involved in community and politics.
-The seat for Alderman of district 12 was open and I decided to pursue it.
+The seat for Alderman of District 12 was open and I decided to pursue it.
 I was still new to the community and next to no one knew who I was.
 The cards were stacked against me.
 But hard work, listening and connecting with those I'd eventually represent earned me 59% of the vote in the spring 2013 election.
 I was then re-elected in 2016 and 2019.
 During that time I was also elected by my Council peers to serve as Council President 2 years in a row.
-I've had an active role in development and redevelopment in the city and served on the finance committee for 6 city budgets.
+I've had an active role in development and redevelopment in the city and served on the finance committee for 7 city budgets.
 During my tenure as Alderman, I've served on numerous boards and committees.

 Setting roots down in such a great community, I've had the honor and opportunity to work with many organizations.
 Either in my role as an Alderman, resident or father, I've been involved with marketing small businesses and non-profit organizations.
 I've helped lead local food drives and advocated for the homeless.
 I've contributed major input on development and redevelopment as I represent the largest growing district in Waukesha.
 I was thankful to be appointed to represent my children's elementary school on the Superintendent's advisory committee and a member of the PTA.
-I fully support marriage equality and I will work to continue to be a voice and advocate for racial equity in any and all communities.
+I fully support marriage equality and I will work to continue as a voice and advocate for racial equity in any and all communities.

 More about Aaron